Melkor333/oily-pine/oily/README.md

 - Use this to build a single package: `cd ~/aports/main/bash && abuild -r`

 `./find-broken.sh` Finds `src` directories of unfinished package builds which are most certainly failed builds.
 Currently running builds will also be displayed.

+### Rootbld

+The `rootbld.sh` script expects to be run on an alpine linux vm.
+This repository must be cloned into the vm.

+`rootbld.sh oils URL` takes an URL to an oils tarball and creates an `oils-for-unix.apk` binary package from this binary.
+To do that it does:
+- download the URL tarball
+- extract it
+- rename the src folder to match ~/aports/testing/oils-for-unix
+- cd to ~/aports/testing/oils-foe-unix
+- run `abuild build` to compile the extracted source
+- remove preexisting oils-for-unix packages
+- run `abuild package rootpkg index` which creates an `apk` of the built binary Why? a CI tarball looks slightly different to a release tarball (tar /tar.gz and oils-for-unix-WRONGVERSION).
+The above circumvents that.

+`rootbld.sh package [PACKAGE]` uses runs a modified `abuild roorbld` which uses the previously built `oils-for-unix.apk` as part of the rootbld base.

+TODO: currently doesn't use abuild-oils!
+Also untested :)
+`rootbld.sh buildrepo` builds a whole repo using `buildrepo`

+### abuild-oils and buildrepo-oils

+`abuild` has some hardcoded packages it installs into a `rootbld` as a base. `abuild-oils` is a patched version which also installs `oils-for-unix` and `oils-for-binsh` into the chroot.

+`buildrepo-oils` just uses `abuild-oils` instead of `abuild`.

 ## Bash Dependencies